 Women wreak havoc on their fingernails, especially moms.
 Pushing kids on the swings.
 Lugging a stroller in and out of the car.
 Playing ball in the backyard.
 Gather a bunch of moms together, and most of us will have boy-short nails.
 Kiss Nails transform those broken, chipped nubs into elegant, ladylike fingernails in just a few minutes.
 Over the years, and for this review, I've used Kiss Nails several times now for special occasions.
 This time, for the purposes of this review, I wore the nails from the "Kiss Nails Real Short Everlasting French Square Nails Kit" for the 7 days the package recommends, putting them through the test of normal day-to-day functions as a mom.

-The kit includes 28 nails, Pink gel glue, a manicure stick and a mini file.
-Target has the kits for about $5.
-Walgreens has the kits for close to $7.
-Obviously, this is significantly less than the $30-plus you'll pay to have your nails done at a salon, and it's something you can easily do for yourself at home, even with kids around.
+The $8 kit includes 24 nails, adhesive tabs, pink gel glue, a manicure stick, and a mini nail file.
+Obviously, the cost is significantly less than the $30-plus you'll pay to have your nails done at a salon, and it's something you can easily do for yourself at home, even with kids around.
 Plus, you don't have to keep going back to the salon every six weeks to have your nails refilled, which costs up to $45.
 That's not exactly an option for moms looking to save money.

 Applying fake nails is simple, and Kiss Nails are no exception.
 When you're ready to glue the nail in place, cover the back of the artificial nail and your natural nail with glue.
 Be sure you cover each surface completely with glue, or you'll be able to see air pockets through the nails after you've applied them.
 Hold the artificial nail on top of your nail for 5 seconds and it's glued.
 Twist off the numbered tab from the artificial nail, and file the nail to the shape you want.
 The total time to find your nail size, apply glue, and then glue the nails in place takes about 10-15 minutes total for both hands.